Computer-access/Kannada-Phonetic-Keyboard-Sulekhanee/README.md

 ### Development Background
 The Sulekhanee keyboard addresses limitations found in the Microsoft Keyboard Layout Creator.
 While the Creator offers some level of phonetic mapping, it may not be as optimized as the Nudi keyboard.
-However, the Nudi application itself faces compatibility issues with certain software.
+However, the Nudi application itself faces compatibility issues with certain software with screen readers softwares like NVDA.
 ### Future Enhancements
 The Sulekhanee keyboard layout is under continuous development.
 We actively seek user feedback to implement modifications that further improve user convenience and typing experience.